 Activities and Exercise After Vaginal Birth

-✔ avoid lifting anything heavier than your baby; get help with lifting and carrying
+✔ avoid lifting anything heavier than your baby; get help with other lifting and carrying

-✔ limit stair climbing to 1 flight twice per day for the first week—up once and down once each day is a good rule
+✔ limit stair climbing to one flight per day for the first week; one time up and down is a good rule

-✔ begin postpartum exercises only as directed by your doctor; short walks are nice, especially outside
+✔ begin postpartum exercises only as directed by your doctor; exercises may be modified if you have had complications

-✔ avoid intercourse until all vaginal discharge has stopped, you have healed completely, which usually takes about 4 to 6 weeks, and your doctor says it’s OK
+✔ avoid intercourse until all vaginal discharge has stopped, and you have fully healed; this usually takes about 6 weeks, but wait for the OK from your doctor

-At first, your abdomen will feel soft and flabby.
-It may take several weeks for the muscle tone to return.
+During the first few postpartum weeks, your abdomen will feel soft and flabby.
+It will take time for the muscle tone to return.
 Special exercises for the abdomen will help these muscles regain their tone and strength.
-Your abdominal muscles may separate during pregnancy especially if you had a big baby.
+In addition, your “six pack” abdominal muscles may have separated during pregnancy, especially if you had a big baby.
 This painless separation is called diastasis recti.
-These muscles usually heal back together during the first 6 weeks.
-Allow these muscles to heal before you begin exercises that strengthen these muscles.
+Some infants are also born with it, but it goes away during the first year of life.
+Abdominal crunches and leg lefts help to reduce the size of the diastasis recti.
+After childbirth, this area usually heals back together during the first eight weeks, however 40 percent of women still have it after six months.

 Kegel Exercises

-First you have to figure out which muscles to exercise.
-To identify these muscles, alternately start and stop urinating while using the toilet.
-However, when you do Kegel exercises, don’t do them while you’re urinating.
-Do Kegel exercises lying, sitting, standing, walking, and driving to make the pelvic muscles the strongest.
+First, you must figure out which muscles to exercise.
+To identify the correct muscles, try to repeatedly start and stop urinating while using the toilet.
+Once you recognize which muscles to contract, Kegel exercises can be done at any time.
+Do them while lying, sitting, standing, walking, and driving.
+The more frequently you do Kegels, the stronger your pelvic muscles will become.

-Kegel Exercise: Tighten the perineal muscles slowly a small amount at a time, like an elevator going up 10 floors.
-The release the muscles slowly—one “floor” at a time.
-Repeat.
-Start off with 5-10 times and then work up to 20-30 each time.
-Do the exercises 3 times a day—morning, afternoon and evening.
-Try to maintain a regular schedule each day such as after meals, in the shower, or just before bedtime.
+How to Do Kegel Exercises: Tighten the perineal muscles slowly for about 10 seconds, similar to how an elevator goes up 10 floors.
+Then, release the muscles slowly, “one floor” at a time.
+Repeat 10 times, then try to do the exercises three times a day.
+It may help to regularly schedule them at convenient times such as after meals, in the shower, or just before bedtime.

-Try not to squeeze your buttocks or abdomen while you tighten up as this puts pressure on the pelvic floor muscles.
-Keep the muscles of your abdomen, thighs and hips relaxed.
+Avoid squeezing your buttocks or abdomen while you tighten up as this puts added pressure on the pelvic floor muscles.
+Keep your abdomen, thighs, and hips relaxed.

-Think about your perineal muscles when you are lifting, sneezing, coughing or laughing and do Kegels then, too.
-After a while it will become a habit and you won’t have to think about it.
+Think about your perineal muscles when you are lifting, sneezing, coughing, or laughing, and do Kegels then, too.
+After a while, these exercises will become a habit, and part of your daily routine..

 More about Self Care After Vaginal Birth